bioinformaticsdotca/BMB_2024/BMB_2024_module4.md

 ```
 You should notice that we've chosen to colour the samples by Description_1 and the shape is based on Description_3.

-**Question**: Can you see differences between the samples based on the metadata variables?
+**Question 9**: Can you see differences between the samples based on the metadata variables?\
-**Question**: What are these differences like compared with those seen in the taxonomy data?
+**Question 10**: What are these differences like compared with those seen in the taxonomy data?

 ## 4.11 Run PICRUSt2 differential abundance